-EEC 2213 Language and Literacy Acquisition 40 hours, 4 credits
+EEC 2213 Language and Literacy Acquisition 40 hours, 4 credits Students will examine how infant, toddler.

-Students will examine how infant, toddler preschool, and school-aged English language learners acquire language and literacy.
+Students will examine now inrant, todoler, preschool, and school-aged English language learners acquire language and literacy.
 They will be exposed to early childhood programs that support children's home languages, and explore how to create an environment that sustains English Language Learners.

-Prerequisites: Foundations of Child Development: Early Childhood Education Curriculum and Instruction; Health, Safety, and Nutrition/CDA Application
+Prerequisites: Foundations of Child Development; Early Childhood Education Curriculum and Instruction; Health, Safety, and Nutrition/CDA Application